2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/PDocumentarians/status/1284359848763645952

-### Police repeatedly shove protestor | July 18th
+### Police repeatedly shove protester | July 18th

-Footage from early on July 18th shows police repeatedly shoving a protestor on the sidewalk.
-Police appear to be walking the protestors backwards and while the protestor was not walking quickly, he was obeying the police order.
+Footage from early on July 18th shows police repeatedly shoving a protester on the sidewalk.
+Police appear to be walking the protesters backwards and while the protester was not walking quickly, he was obeying the police order.

 tags: shove, protester